So You Have Back Hair And Want To Know Your Options

 - How Long Results Last: A week

-- Effects On Skin: Can cause the skin to be irritated and inflamed.
+- Effects On Skin: This can cause the skin to be irritated and inflamed.

 - Pain Level: 2 out 10, unless severe irritation occurs.